 13. Los Angeles (North)

-Los Angeles North was originally designed by George C. Thomas Jr. in 1927.
-However, it was redesigned in 2010 by Gill Hanse’s team.
+George C. Thomas Jr. originally designed the Los Angeles North in 1927.
+However, In 2010, Gill Hanse’s team redesigned the course.
 The idea was to reshape and modernize the fairways and bunkers as well as reintroduce a natural barranca obstacle.
 The course was also opened up to offer vistas of its host city’s skyline.
 At a huge 7,530 yards, you’ll want a proper pair of golfing shoes like those available at Dick’s Sporting Goods to keep you on your feet.

 Located in the Pinehurst Resort in North Carolina, this course stands out for its flexibility.
 In the span of a week, it can provide a fun, but challenging outing for amateurs and host the U.S. Open.
-It was originally built by Donald Ross in 1907 but largely overhauled in 2014 for said competition.
+Donald Ross was the one who originally built this course in 1907.
+But in 2014, renovations took place for said competition.

 15. Chicago Golf Course

-Built in 1985, Chicago Golf was not only one of the five founding members of the United States Golf Association but also the nation’s first 18-hole.
-This course in Wheaton Illinois was originally created by C.B.
-Wilson and redesigned by his protege Seth Raynor in 1923.
-History aside, it’s known for one of the greatest opening stretches in the game.
+Built-in 1985, Chicago Golf was not only one of the five founding members of the United States Golf Association but also the nation’s first 18-hole.
+C.B.
+Wilson was the one who originally created this course in Wheaton Illinois and redesigned it by his protege Seth Raynor in 1923.
+History aside, it’s known for one of the greatest openings stretches in the game.
+Chicago Golf is by far one of the best golf courses in the USA.

 16. Winged Foot (West)

-This course was architected by A.W.
-Tillinghast in Mamaroneck, New York in 1923.
+Architect A.W.
+Tillinghast designed this course in Mamaroneck, New York in 1923.
 Throughout its history, this course has been a tremendous challenge to even the top names in golf.
 Hale Irwin’s seven over par and Geoff Ogilvy’s five over par wins stand testament to that claim.
+This golf course is some of the nicest golf courses in the U.S.

 17. Prairie Dunes